matijasain/sass-template/README.md

 # sass-template

-Extremely small sass template, simple as that.
+Just a small sass template boilerplate, simple as that.